danrhjones/cypressSkeleton/README.md

 - `npm test`

-a html report is generated, called `cucumber_report.hmtml`, and placed in the root of the project
+a html report is generated, called `cucumber_report.html`, and placed in the root of the project

 ## ESLint & Gherkin lint